-There is no imposed security on OTA process from being hacked.
+By default there is no imposed security on OTA process.
 It is up to developer to ensure that updates are allowed only from legitimate / trusted sources.
 Once the update is complete, the module restarts, and the new code is executed.
 The developer should ensure that the application running on the module is shut down and restarted in a safe manner.
 Chapters below provide additional information regarding security and safety of OTA process.

-6.1.1 Security
+6.1.1 Security Disclaimer